top of page

+We need to talk about something that secretly stresses a lot of people out — unwanted gifts.
 I can’t tell you how many times I’ve heard a client say, “I feel bad getting rid of it because someone gave it to me.”
-From random knickknacks to clothes that don’t fit their style to toys their kids are not in to, these “thoughtful” gifts often become clutter almost immediately.
+From random knickknacks to clothes that don’t fit their style, to toys their kids are not into, these “thoughtful” gifts often become clutter almost immediately.

 Here’s the truth: the purpose of a gift is to bring joy — not guilt.